The Communicator :: March/April 2008

 - This Web-based software package has been rolled out to the campus community for departmental purchasing needs.
 Most campus departments have attended the MTSU eProcurement training sessions.
 If you have not attended training, please register for an upcoming training session: http://boffice155.mtsu.edu:9699/register.asp

 - Less than $5,000 purchases can be accomplished using your PCARD via the Web site or greater than $5,000 purchases are requested directly to the MTSU purchasing department.
 Built in workflow models have been developed to create a paperless electronic approval system process.
-If you have additional questions, please e-mail them to email@example.com or call Procurement Services at 898-2944.
+If you have additional questions, please email them to firstname.lastname@example.org or call Procurement Services at 898-2944.

 CLM (Campus Loan Manager)

 - The CLM Team has completed training sessions with CLM consultants.
 Training concentrated on reviewing the MTSU LMS conversion data in Campus Loan Manager (CLM) and increasing staff knowledge and understanding of the system.
 The team also reviewed daily processing procedures using actual MTSU data.
 CLM implementation for go live is scheduled for the end of March 2008.

 - HR Process Team discussed the WebTime Entry product in detail and requested input from Auditing and Consulting Services as to their thoughts on the process.
 Pilot groups have been tested for various campus departments.
 Leave Reporting is underway.
 The Business Office will be the first department to roll out in 2008.

 - A Workflow team has been developed consisting of all Banner systems functional and technical leads.
 The Workflow team will meet with a consultant for Business Process Analysis to incorporate a fundamental best practice approach to Workflow model design and implementation.
 An appropriate Workflow access request form will be developed for Workflow system user process roles.